Dragon Ball Z: Kakarot: Downloadable content

-When the game launched in January 2020, there was an option of buying an extra "season pass" which initially gave only a "Steaming-Hot Grilled Fish cooking item" but which promised access to an eventual "2 original episodes and one new story".
+A downloadable content (DLC) season pass launched alongside the game in January 2020.
+In addition to a "Steaming-Hot Grilled Fish cooking item", the pass gradually added new modes and storylines over the course of the following year.

-In April 2020, Bandai Namco Entertainment announced the first downloable content (DLC) for the game titled A New Power Awakens - Part 1, with a scheduled release date of April 28.
-The DLC introduces transformations and characters seen in Dragon Ball Z: Battle of Gods and covers the events of the movie.
+The first DLC for the game, titled A New Power Awakens - Part 1, was released on April 28, 2020.
+The DLC introduces transformations and characters seen in Dragon Ball Z: Battle of Gods.

+A update was released on the October 27, 2020, which added Dragon Ball Card Warriors, a card battle mode with online multiplayer support.
+Service for the mode was ended in 2023, with an offline version releasing following the server shut down.

-The second DLC, titled A New Power Awakens Part 2, introduces a new mode where players battle 1000 enemies, including Golden Frieza, and is based on the events of Dragon Ball Z: Resurrection 'F'.
+The second DLC, titled A New Power Awakens - Part 2, was released on November 17, 2020.
+The DLC is based on the events of Dragon Ball Z: Resurrection 'F' and introduces a new mode where players battle hundreds of enemies at a time, ending with a boss fight against Golden Frieza.

-A free update was released on the October 27, 2020 called Dragon Ball Card Warriors.
-An online card battle game that allows to play cards battles with people around the world.
-There will be a monthly event on the new card game.

-A new DLC storyline was announced to be released in Summer 2021.
-The DLC covers Future Trunks' timeline seen in Dragon Ball Z: The History of Trunks as well as an extra saga featuring Babidi and Dabura, briefly covered in Dragon Ball Z: Shin Budokai - Another Road and the manga version of Dragon Ball Super.
-It was released 10 June 2021 as Trunks: The Warrior of Hope.
+The final DLC of the season pass, Trunks: The Warrior of Hope, was released on June 10, 2021.
+The DLC adds a story set in Future Trunks' timeline, as seen in Dragon Ball Z: The History of Trunks, as well as an extra saga featuring Babidi and Dabura, briefly covered in the manga version of Dragon Ball Super.

-During Tokyo Game Show 2022, a second season pass with three DLCs was announced for the game along with a free next-gen update for PS5 and Xbox Series X/S users.
-The first DLC covers the events of Dragon Ball Z: Bardock – The Father of Goku along with a side story focusing on an infant Vegeta, and is titled Bardock: Alone Against Fate.
-The second was announced to be covering the Piccolo Jr. saga of the original Dragon Ball anime and is titled Chaos at the World Tournament.
-The final DLC for this season pass has yet to be unannounced.
+During Tokyo Game Show 2022, a second season pass with three DLCs was announced for the game, along with a free next-gen update for PlayStation 5 and Xbox Series X and Series S users.
+The first DLC, Bardock: Alone Against Fate, was released on January 13, 2023, and covers the events of Dragon Ball Z: Bardock – The Father of Goku, along with a side story focusing on a child Vegeta.
+The second, The 23rd World Tournament, released on August 17, 2023, adds a new "Ground Battle" mode covering the Piccolo Jr. saga of the original Dragon Ball series anime.
+The third and final part, Goku's Next Journey, covers the battle between Goku and Uub, and was released on February 21, 2024.

+During New York Comic Con 2024, a DLC focusing on Dragon Ball Daima, called Adventure Through the Demon Realm Part 1, was announced.